ing-bank/sparse_dot_topn/README.md

 ## Migrating to v1.

 **sparse\_dot\_topn** v1 is a significant change from `v0.*` with a new bindings and API.
+The new version adds support for CPython 3.12 and now supports both ints as well as floats.
+Internally we switched to a max-heap to collect the top-n values which significantly reduces memory-footprint.
+The former implementation had `O(n_columns)` complexity for the top-n selection where we now have `O(top-n)` complexity.
 **`awesome_cossim_topn` has been deprecated and will be removed in a future version.**

 Users should switch to `sp_matmul_topn` which is largely compatible: